pretix/pretix-docs/docs/guides/seating.md

 In order to **save** the layout, click the :btn-icon:fa3-save:: "save" button in the top left.
 This opens a dialog allowing you to save the resulting JSON file on your computer.
-If clicking the :btn-icon:fa3-save:: "save" button instead opens a notification stating that your plan contains validation errors, see [Validating the layout](#validating-the-layout).
+If your plan contains validation errors, then clicking it will not save the file, but open an error notification instead.
+See [Validating the layout](#validating-the-layout) for information on how to handle those errors.

 ### Validating the layout